Canon 1D C vs 77D

 - More heavily discounted: Has been available for much longer (launched in April 2012).

-Reasons to prefer the Canon EOS 77D:
+Arguments in favor of the Canon EOS 77D:

 - More detail: Has more megapixels (24 vs 17.9MP), which boosts linear resolution by 16%.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.